Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Results

 with parameters $\sigma$ scaling the noise amplitude and $\alpha$ being the temporal constant of exponential smoothing.
 We assume only the last variable $z_5$ is observable.
 The model has two stable fixed points, $z_i = \pm 1, \; i \in \{1,\ldots,5\}$.

 As shown on Fig.~\ref{fig:doublewell}C, reconstruction methods based on deterministic dynamics do not perform well on this problem.
 A good time delay embedding cannot be found for time series generated by stochastic dynamics, and GTF-TD fails to reproduce the bistable nature of the time series.
-Also partial forcing (GTF-PF) is not sufficient.
 The embedding-based method using deterministic dynamics (SPDSR) performs better and is able to reproduce the bimodal distribution of the data via chaotic dynamics, but a quantitative evaluation in the following section will reveal the inferior match compared to the stochastic method.
-Among the stochastic methods, both DPDSR and DKF reproduce the bimodal nature of the data well, but DKF suffers from other problems, as we show next.
+Among the stochastic methods, all of DPDSR, DKF and RSSM in both variants reproduce the bimodal nature of the data well.
 Autoregressive LSTM performs better than the deterministic methods, but worse than embedding-based stochastic methods.

 \paragraph{Quantitative evaluation}